Interested-Deving-1896/Geographic-Use-Restriction-Addendum/README.md

 ## How It Works

 This document supplements your existing license (e.g., MIT, GPL, Apache).
-If your use falls within a **Restricted Jurisdiction**, you are explicitly restricted from using this code under these mandates.
+If a person or an entity falls within the **Restricted Jurisdiction**, they are explicitly revoked access from using your code under these mandates. - This means, your code is explicitly banned from within the **Restricted Jurisdiction** hecnce you have no legal obligation to comply to the additinoal age-checking mandates.

 We believe that software distributed by the open-source community should be free of government data-collection obligations.
 We do not support such laws and we want to ensure our projects remain tools for freedom, not instruments of state tracking.

-**Don't let Big Tech win the compliance war.**
-**Copy this into your repo.**
 **Stay independent.**